locnnil/workshop/docs/explanation/sdks/sdks.rst

-Also, you can manually enable or disable connections with :command:`workshop connect` and :command:`workshop disconnect`, whereas :command:`workshop connections` can list all connections that have been established by any |project_markup| projects.
+Also, you can manually enable or disable connections with :command:`workshop connect` and :command:`workshop disconnect`, whereas :command:`workshop connections` can list all connections that have been established by any |ws_markup| projects.